Loading...

 2. StriveTogether

-Rather than working on their own, Northern Kentucky and Cincinnati leaders came together around a set of mutual goals and shared data to find solutions for complicated community challenges that hampered opportunity for young people.
+Rather than working independently, Northern Kentucky and Cincinnati leaders came together around a set of mutual goals and shared data to find solutions for complicated community challenges that hampered young people’s opportunities.

 Using the collective impact model via the Cradle to Career Network, StriveTogether can support a network of communities that want the best for children.
 The movement’s approach to collective impact is guided by their framework, the StriveTogether Theory of Action, to shape the systems that impact opportunity.

-One of the movement’s initiatives is the Road Map Project, which assists community partners to collaborate on a shared vision of success for every child in the community.
-With a commitment to racial equity, the StriveTogether Cradle to Career Network uses data to make various decisions that ultimately improved outcomes for children.
+One of the movement’s initiatives is the Road Map Project, which assists community partners in collaborating on a shared vision of success for every child.
+With a commitment to racial equity, the StriveTogether Cradle to Career Network uses data to make various decisions that ultimately improve outcomes for children.

 This includes closing the gap between students of color and white students in South King County, re-engaging youth in work and school, and lifting learner and family voices on topics including family engagement, college access, and career exploration opportunities.